Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: SPE method

-As mentioned above, the normalizing flow we use have alternating Affine and FFCoupling transforms.
+As mentioned above, the INNs we use have alternating Affine and FFCoupling transforms.
 A single block of our network is defined as Affine $\rightarrow$ FFCoupling $\rightarrow$ ReverseFFCoupling, where the ReverseFFCoupling switches the roles of $x_1$ and $x_2$, as explained in \Cref{app:ffcoupling}.
-We use 4 such blocks for our normalizing flows, where: \begin{itemize} \item The number of frequencies in the FFCoupling is $K=5$ \item The range of the FFCoupling is chosen to be $R=10$ \item The rank of the Affine transformation in each block is after the first one is $q=2$, so that $W\in\mathbb{R}^{d\times 2}$ \end{itemize}

-Before these blocks, our networks include a frozen ActNorm layer that standardizes the data and ensures that all learned diffeomorphism have similar inputs, and then a full-rank Affine transformation, with learnable weights.
+Before these blocks, our networks include a frozen ActNorm layer that standardizes the data and ensures that all learned diffeomorphisms have similar inputs, and then a full-rank Affine transformation, with learnable weights.
+For the experiments performed in \Cref{sec:fucci} and \Cref{app:multistable} we added 2 Householder transforms after the frozen ActNorm layer and before the Affine and FFCoupling layers.

-Training is carried out using the Adam optimizer \cite{kingma2014adam} with a learning rate and weight decay of $0.001$.
-Beyond these, we used two additional regularization functions: \begin{itemize} \item \textbf{Determinant regularization}: we found it beneficial to regularize the log-determinant to be close to 0.
-For all experiments except for the cell-cycle data (see more details in \Cref{app:fucci}), the regularization coefficient used was $\lambda_\text{det}=10^{-3}$. \item \textbf{Center regularization}: when the observations are very noisy, the learned transformations can converge to a local minima with the center of the prototype very far from the data.
-To alleviate this problem, we add a center regularization, which penalizes transformations that send the focal point of the prototype to be very far from the mean of the observed data.
-For all experiments except for the cell-cycle data, the regularization coefficient used was $\lambda_\text{cent}=10^{-6}$. \end{itemize} The full loss is given by: